UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     If the app were pure React/Redux, the entire view itself would be a single React component, which contains only other React components.
 Because of the current use of libraries such as [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) that are not React, the top-level view is implemented manually in Dart (using the `dart:html` package), but some nodes in the view tree are React components, and those subtrees implement the pure React/Redux ideas.

 3. **Reducers (a.k.a. update):**
-    Reducers are how the state updates in response user interactio, or more generally, "the environment", e.g., files loading or HTTP requests arriving.
+    Reducers are how the state updates in response user interaction, or more generally, "the environment", e.g., files loading or HTTP requests arriving.
 Most typically, this is initiated by some user interaction with the view.
 For example, the user may click a strand to drag it, or they may right-click on a helix to change its roll.

     The key idea is that the code that detects the user interaction, or other asynchronous event, does not simply reach into the state and change it.
 (Indeed, this is not possible, since the state is immutable.)
 Instead, this is where Redux comes in.

     Redux uses the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) to make changes to the state.
 The event handling code, rather than modifying the state, creates an *Action* object describing the change that is supposed to happen.
-This object is given to Redux (by calling a function called `dispatch`), which in turn calls the *reducer* implementing the update logic.
+This object is given to Redux, by calling a method called `dispatch` on the Redux store, which stores the state.
+The method `dispatch` in turn calls the *reducer* implementing the update logic.
 The reducer is a function that takes as input the old state and the action, and returns the new state.
 Redux then substitutes this new state object for the old one, and then the Redux (through the React/Redux bindings, primarily through a function called [connect](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#connect)) goes about conferring with React about which parts of the view now need to be updated.

     Actions, like the objects of the state, are themselves immutable instances of built_value.